Barbara Berlusconi: Education

 Berlusconi completed her primary education at the Steiner school of Milan, in Città Studi.
 Berlusconi then attended secondary school at Collegio Villoresi San Giuseppe of Monza in Italy, and in July 2010, At 26 years old, Berlusconi obtained her bachelor in Philosophy, and gained a first class degree, with 110/110 cum laude, at the Vita-Salute San Raffaele University, founded and run by Don Verzé until 2011.

 Fininvest SpA

 Since September 2003, Berlusconi has been member of the board of directors of Fininvest SpA.

 A.C.
 Milan

 In April 2011, Berlusconi was given a role on the board of directors at A.C.
 Milan and since 30 November 2013 one of the CEO of the club.

 Personal life

 Family

 She has two sons, Alessandro (born in 2007) and Edoardo (born in 2009), with former partner Giorgio Valaguzza.
-Berlusconi resides in Switzerland.
+Berlusconi resides in Milan.
 She was previously in a relationship with Alexandre Pato from 2011 to 2013.
-She has two other sons, Leone (born in 2016) and Francesco Amos (born in 2018), with her current partner Lorenzo Guerrieri.
+She has three other sons, Leone (born in 2016), Francesco Amos (born in 2018) and Ettore Quinto (born in 2021), with her current partner Lorenzo Guerrieri.